googlemaps/java-fleetengine-auth/README.md

 hosted on GCP or are otherwise authenticated with GCP.
 To use Signers that require GCP, the
 "[IAM Service Account Credentials API](https://console.cloud.google.com/apis/library/iam.googleapis.com)"
-<b>MUST</b> be enabled in your GCP project the  For more information, see:
+<b>MUST</b> be enabled in your GCP project.
+For more information, see:
 https://cloud.google.com/docs/authentication/getting-started.

 ## Using the library